SenseLogic/CODA/README.md

 *   Use a noun or noun phrase for classes, constants, attributes and variables.

-*   Use the meaningful part of the class name for attribute and variable names.
+*   Include the meaningful part of the class name in attribute and variable names.

     ```cs
     Dictionary<PLAYER, string>